Javascript is not enabled.

 For now, consumers with limited incomes aren’t completely out of options.
 The decades-old federal Lifeline program provides a $9.25 monthly phone or internet discount for households that earn 135 percent or less of the federal poverty guidelines.
 Some people may also qualify under certain federal assistance programs.

 T-Mobile says its existing ACP customers with Assurance Wireless can keep their service and current pricing through August.
-Metro by T-Mobile customers with ACP can keep their current discount through the June bill and then have the option for a monthly $15 discount on the ACP line through August.
+Metro by T-Mobile customers with the ACP can keep their current discount through the June bill and then have the option for a monthly $15 discount on the ACP line through August.

 If you’re receiving ACP benefits with another internet provider, ask the company what discounts and policies they’ll continue to help ease the financial burden.
-In the meantime, lawmakers are clinging to hope.

 Join AARP to Continue